ganesh930954/ganesh930954/README.md

 </h3>

 <h2 align="center">
-I'm a Full-Stack Web Developer 💻, Chess Player   from India.
+I'm a Full-Stack Web Developer 💻 from India.
 </h2>

 ## Connect with me: